import numpy as np

 Computes the cross-entropy loss between the predicted and target distributions.
 The cross-entropy loss is defined as: $$H(y, p) = -\sum_{i} y_i \log(p_i)$$

-: The predicted array of probabilities of shape(batch_size, num_classes)
+prediction: The predicted array of probabilities of shape(batch_size, num_classes).target: The target array of shape(batch_size,)containing the class indices.

 15def cross_entropy(prediction, target, reduction="mean"):